Jimmy & Cindy Larche (Founders)

 One of the greatest joys is when we get to see young people who have been impacted by Breakaway, grasp their God-given potential and grow up and mature into servant-leaders.
 We've seen former juvenile inmates grow up and lead Bible studies in juvenile centers.
 We've seen children in our programs who were impacted by parental incarceration grow up and become the most amazing camp staff members who serve Breakaway efforts in reaching the next generation.
 We've had disadvantaged kids mentored through our local ministry end up getting afforded the scholarship opportunity to go and serve overseas on cross-cultural mission trips.
 All of these are glorious pictures of Jesus breaking cycles of despondency, and creating new cycles of restoring hope in others.

-What do Breakaway programs look like today?
+What do Breakaway ministries look like today?
 That’s like asking what the weather or landscape is like in South Florida, East Tennessee, the Caribbean, Europe, Africa, or East Asia.
-It all depends on where you are.
-Breakaway Outreach employs a wide range of services and programs in diverse outreach contexts, yet most areas of ministry will fall into one of three operational categories: youth development, sports ministries, and justice/compassion outreach.
+It all depends on where you look across the topography of our ever-expanding missions network.
+Breakaway Outreach employs a wide range of ministries in diverse mission fields, yet most areas of ministry will fall into one of three operational categories: youth development, sports ministries, and justice/compassion outreach.